sematgt/devblog/content/posts/2020-01-06_Things_I_dont_know.md

 title: "Things I don't know"
 subtitle: "As a software developer"
 tags: "Blog"
-readtime: 12
+readtime: 3
 template: blogpost
 ---

 ## Introduction

+> «Any man can do what another man has done»

 Hello.
 I'm Simon.
 I learn tech and write about it.

 This is my first article in English ever.

-My mind has always been very curious about new areas of knowledge and since I was in school I remember I always wanted to be more like a W-shape person.
-About 2 months ago I've decided to commit to the ["Learn in public"](https://www.swyx.io/writing/learn-in-public/) concept by Shawn Wang, so here are my plans to the near future.
+My mind has always been very curious about new areas of knowledge and since I was in school I remember I always wanted to be more like an M-shape person in [T-shape](https://medium.com/@jchyip/why-t-shaped-people-e8706198e437) terminology.

+About 2 months ago I've decided to commit to the ["Learn in public"](https://www.swyx.io/writing/learn-in-public/) concept by Shawn Wang, so here are my plans for the near future.

 ## To-do plan